viktoriaz32/Excel-VBA-FMCG-Price-Promotion-Analysis/README.md

 ### Dataset Description

 **Note:** All data used in this portfolio project is entirely fictional and does not represent any real companies, products, brands, stores, or market activities.
+The dataset is a scaled-down demo version created for portfolio presentation purposes.

+The analysis uses eight integrated tables simulating a fictional FMCG company's promotional and sales activities across five major Hungarian retailers, covering the full 2024 calendar year.

 The dataset contains the following tables: